TejashriAT/5-in-a-Row/README.md

 ## Assumptions & Limitations
 - There is option to choose from only 2 colors either Red or Blue.

+## Improvements
+ More validations and conditions can be added to improvize the game:
+ - Give more color options to choose.
+ - Create a chat room for the players.
+ - More prompt messages for players to confirm before they would like to quit.
+ - Set a timer to drop the coin instead of wait thread.
+ - Method PlayAgain(), this method will have logic to ask Players if they would like to play again.

 ## Author
 - Tejashri Gunde - Developer/Author